Jempson's: Bus service

-Incident
+Health and Safety Incident

 A woman was hit by a delivery lorry in January 2013 while walking in the car park at Jempson's supermarket in Peasmarsh.
 She sustained serious injuries that resulted in one of her legs being amputated.
-In July 2015, the company was fined £130,000 as it was found to have broken the Health and Safety at Work Act.
+In July 2015, the company was fined £130,000 as it was found to have broken the Health and Safety at Work etc. Act 1974.